julenka/stopmotionselfie/README.md

 ## Make Stop Motion Selfies With Python
 Scripts to help you take photos of yourself with your webcam every minute or so.
+[Here's a demo](https://youtu.be/W071Y5Boq-A).

 ### Installation (OSX)
 Make sure you install [homebrew](http://brew.sh/) first.